Gal25/BIG-DATA/README.md

 # **Creating astronomical events in the simulator**
 The system displays every astronomical event (contains date and time, telescope, location in RA and DEC units, type of event, level of urgency).
 Astronomical events are created in a simulator that uses information from a **catalog of bright star**  objects (Bright Star Catalogue).
-The catalog is stored locally in Redis and we use it to create events.
+The catalog is stored locally in Redis and we use it to create events

 <img width="200" src="https://github.com/einav242/BIG-DATA/blob/main/images/REDIS.jpg">